How the Renters' Rights Act Affects Landlords?

 Will I need to join a landlord ombudsman scheme?

 Yes.
-A new Private Rented Sector Ombudsman will be mandatory for all landlords, offering tenants a route to resolve disputes without going to court.
+As part of the Renters' Rights Act, a new Private Rented Sector Ombudsman will be mandatory for all landlords, offering tenants a route to resolve disputes without going to court.

 Will I have to pay to join the ombudsman?